AMC Networks Reaches More Than 9 Million Paid Streaming Subscribers by End of 2021

-AMC Networks reported its fourth-quarter 2021 earnings Wednesday, revealing it had reached more than 9 million paid streaming subscribers by the end of 2021.
-The company also beat Wall Street’s expectations for both its Q4 revenue and profit.
+AMC Networks reached more than 9 million paid streaming subscribers by the end of 2021, the company revealed while reporting its fourth-quarter 2021 earnings Wednesday.
+It also beat Wall Street’s expectations for both its Q4 revenue and profit.

 AMC Networks previously said it expected to have 9 million streaming subscribers by the end of 2021, and forecast between 20 million to 25 million paid subscribers across its streaming services by 2025.
 The company has now hit (and exceeded) that first benchmark and says it’s pacing to achieve the long-term target as well.